ShaolinPu/ShaolinPu.github.io/_pages/about.md

 - Digital Economy
 - Crowdfunding and Sharing Economy
 - Digital Platforms Strategy and Operations
-- Applications, Risks, and Strategic Impacts of AI in digital marketplaces
+- Applications, Risks, and Strategic Impacts of GenAI in Business

 Teaching Experience
 ----